-- 1. Enter the Path to the CSV file containing the user directory entries in UNC format.
-For example, <\\SharedServer\Shared\Groups\Network\>. - 2.
-Enter the User name and Password for an account with access to the path. - 3.
-Click Test Connection to verify that Forcepoint DLP can access the path. - 4.
-Click OK to save your changes.
+- 1) Enter the Path to the CSV file containing the user directory entries in UNC format.
+For example, <\ \SharedServer\Shared\Groups\Network\>. - 2) Enter the User name and Password for an account with access to the path. - 3) Click Test Connection to verify that Forcepoint DLP can access the path.

 CSV files must use a specific format.
-Refer to Importing user entries from a CSV file, page 378, for details.
+Refer to Importing user entries from a CSV file section for details.